 * Note: Some brush cleaners promote spreading or "haloing" of the paint.
 I prefer to use Durotine because this problem is minimized.
 However, it is important to use a well blotted brush regardless of which brush cleaner you use before touching the brush to the unfired surface.

-Grounding Instructions: Mix dry china paint with Wet Grounding Oil to the consistency of warm honey.
+Wet Grounding Instructions: Mix dry china paint with Grounding Oil to the consistency of cold honey.
 Apply first coat with a brush using Grounding Oil to condition the brush.
 This coat does not need to be padded or consistently solid.
 Just brush paint on quickly and as smoothly as you can, it dries rapidly.
 Fire at minimum of 016.
 Apply a second coat (if paint is dry don’t try to reconstitute, mix fresh).
 You should see and feel the first coat of fired paint grab and hold the second.
 Fire again at 016.
 Repeat the process, until desired coverage is reached.
+I'm consistently able to use Wilma Manhardt's Deep Shiny Black to cover in one coat.